 Airports, and their associated flight operations, generate noise.
 This noise is distributed over a wide geographical area, and can vary from barely perceptible to significant nuisance depending on the sensitivity to air noise of the activity where the noise occurs.
 These provisions manage the relationship between air noise and land use activities that may be sensitive to that air noise.
-It should be noted that aircraft noise generated after the aircraft has left the ground is not controlled under the Resource Management Act.
+The following provisions should be read in conjunction with the Airport Enterprise Zone.
+Note that aircraft noise generated in flight is not controlled under the Resource Management Act.